SteMak/usc_2024_submission/README.md

 ## Light Vesting

 The target contract implements linear vesting functionality with a cliff.
-Anyone can create a vesting, and the admin can slightly modify the overall configuration.
+Anyone can create a vesting, and the admin can slightly modify the vesting creation rules.

 Configuration is stored at specified `CONFIG_KEY` slot.